 The continued advance of African swine fever (ASF) through Eastern European countries has triggered concern amongst pig farmers and governing bodies.
 Defra has upgraded the threat to the UK from ‘very low’ to ‘low’ – meaning the risk is “rare but could occur” (EFSA terminology).
 This severe disease of pigs entered Europe through Georgia in 2007, and has since continued to the Russian Federation and Eastern Europe, including EU countries in the Baltic States, Poland and very recently the Czech Republic, in wild boar.
-In early August 2017, an outbreak was confirmed for the first time in Romania among backyard pigs.
+In early August 2017, an outbreak was confirmed for the first time in Romania among backyard pigs, and in April 2018 Hungary confirm ASF in wild boar.

 African swine fever is caused by infection with ASF virus (ASFV), which can have fatality rates of up to 100%.
 The virus causes acute disease in domestic pigs and wild boar, and may cause varying clinical signs that are similar to other pig diseases such as high fever, lethargy and loss of appetite.
 Pigs may also die suddenly without clinical signs.